ekzhang/classes.wtf/README.md

 **Why are you using Redis?** It's really fast, it stores data in memory, the API is simple and robust, and it has a best-in-class full-text search module.
 For this size of dataset, embedding Redis gives you unmatched performance with a fraction of the cost and effort of alternatives.

 **Can you make this for my school?** The code is all open-source, and you're welcome to take a look or port it!
-If you're doing this please also consider reaching out on Twitter [@ekzhang1](https://twitter.com/ekzhang1) or by [email](mailto:ekzhang1@gmail.com), since I'd love to talk tech and expand this into a shared course database together.
+If you're doing this please also consider reaching out on Twitter [@ekzhang1](https://twitter.com/ekzhang1) or by [email](mailto:ekzhang1@gmail.com), since I'd love to hear about your work.

 **Where is the data sourced?** The course catalog was indexed from publicly available course titles and descriptions online.
 See the code in the `datasource/` folder.